Mevalonate kinase deficiency: Genetics

 Mevalonate kinase deficiency is inherited in an autosomal recessive manner, meaning that a child must inherit a defective copy of the gene from both parents to be affected.
 It is an example of a loss-of-function mutation.
 The gene which codes for mevalonate kinase consists of 10 exons at locus 12q14.
 About 63 pathological sequence variations in the gene have been characterized.
 The most common of these are V377I, I268T, H20P/N and P167L, present in 70% of affected individuals.

-Immunoglobulin D

-Immunoglobulin D (IgD) is a protein produced by a certain type of white blood cells.
-There are five classes of Immunoglobulin: IgG, IgA, IgM, IgE and IgD.
-They each play an important role in the immune system.
-The function of IgD is still unclear, although one of its many effects is to activate the immune system.
+People with the syndrome have variants in the gene for mevalonate kinase, which is part of the mevalonate pathway, an important cellular metabolic pathway.
+Indeed, similar fever attacks have been described in patients with mevalonic aciduria—an inborn error of metabolism now seen as a severe form of MKD.

 Biochemistry

 There is an increased secretion of the fever promoting cytokine interleukin 1 beta (IL-1β) in MKD, most likely mediated by defective protein prenylation.
 Prenylation refers to addition of hydrophobic isoprenoids to proteins, such as farnesyl pyrophosphate (FPP) or geranylgeranyl pyrophosphate (GGPP).
 When isoprenoids such as these are coupled to a target protein, this affects the protein's cellular location and function.
 In a human monocytic MKD model it was found that the deficiency of GGPP leads to overproduction of IL-1β and defective prenylation of RhoA.
 This causes an increased level of Rac1 and PKB which in turn affects GTPases and B7-glycoproteins.
 It was earlier found that Rac1/PI3K/PKB pathway had been linked to the pathogenesis of MKD.
 The inactivation of RhoA acts an inducer of IL-1β mRNA transcription independent of NLRP3- or caspase-1 activity.
 Due to defective RhoA there is a formation of defective mitochondria (elongated and instable) in the cell.
 Normally, defective mitochondria are cleared in the cell by the mechanism of autophagy.
 But, in MKD the clearance of defective mitochondria from the cytosol is disrupted.
 As a result, mitochondrial DNA starts accumulating in the cytosol, binding and activating NLRP3, which is responsible for the production of IL-1β.
 The activation can be direct or indirect.
 It can also be activated by reactive oxygen species (ROS).

 It is known that monocytes and macrophages in affected individuals also produce higher levels of tumor necrosis factor alpha (TNF-α), interleukin 6 (IL-6) other than IL-Iβ During febrile (fever) attacks, C-reactive protein (CRP) also increases.
 CRP is released by liver which causes inflammation.